Iron resolve. Ferocious courage. And a healthy dose of insanity.

-Marion Jensen presents a witty, exciting saga of two middle-grade brothers.
-Jensen’s lively and action-packed storytelling engages readers from page one.
+Marion Jensen presents a witty and exciting saga, and his lively narrative and action-packed storytelling engage readers from page one.
 Jensen taps into the comic awkwardness that is middle school and, of course, hijinks follow.
 Yet, a seemingly straight-forward super-hero story ends up revealing lessons below the surface.
 Beyond the danger and heroics, Almost Super will teach students that thinking for themselves and questioning the status quo are both important parts of growing up.